-Chemoembolization is one way to treat this tumour.
+Chemoembolization is an option and the focus of this information material.
 The goal of this treatment is to slow down or stop the growth of tumours in the liver.
 It is not uncommon to require several embolizations scheduled over several months.